Sage/carbon/docs/assets.md

 }
 ```

-This defines that if a developer uses your textbox component they also should get the `style.scss`, font files and images.
+This states that if a developer uses your textbox component they also should get the `style.scss`, font files and images.

 Now when using the [gulp build task](https://github.com/Sage/carbon-factory/blob/master/src/gulp/build.js) provided by Carbon Factory, you will get these assets compiled or copied accordingly.